arvigeus/AZ-204/Questions/Event Grid.md

 ---

-You are trying to send a 130KB event from Event Hub to Event Grid.
+Question: You are trying to send a 130KB event from Event Hub to Event Grid.
 Which of the following statements are true:

 - [ ] Event is covered by the Service Level Agreement (SLA)
 - [ ] Event contains `lastTimeModified` property